 Here’s an image of the environment:

-(Note: Cloudify’s RND actually uses Travis and Circle CI for such procedures, but this same scenario can be run with any CI tool such as QuickBuild, TeamCity, etc.)
+(Note: Cloudify’s RND actually uses Travis and CircleCI for such procedures.
+This same scenario can be run with most any CI tool such as QuickBuild, TeamCity, etc.)

 Here’s the modified manager blueprint’s snippet which disables multicast:

-This deployment was run on Softlayer (IBM’s cloud provider), so we took a basic Softlayer blueprint and bootstrapped (launched) the main manager and then deployed the three different Cloudify environments by deploying three managers within the main Cloudify manager: one for A/B test 1, one for A/B test 2, and a third for production.
+This deployment was run on Softlayer (IBM’s cloud provider).
+We took a basic Softlayer blueprint and bootstrapped (launched) the main manager.
+We then deployed the three different Cloudify environments by deploying three managers within the main Cloudify manager.
+Including one for the environment A/B test 1, one for A/B test 2, and a third for production.